Skip to main content ] Facebook Twitter Member area

 Continence products, such as pads and catheters, can assist people affected by incontinence to lead a normal life.

-This does not replace the need to seek professional advice from a health professional which should always be the first step in learning what’s causing and how to manage your incontinence.
+However, this does not replace the need to seek professional advice from a health professional.
+This should always be the first step in learning what’s causing the problem and how to manage your incontinence.

 What is incontinence?